 She was a queen who shaped an era.
 Victoria Regina ruled the United Kingdom for 63 years, longer than any other British monarch until Elizabeth II surpassed her in 2015.

 We know about her undying love for her consort, Prince Albert, and about tables of the era being discreetly covered so as not to show their legs.
-Here are some fun and interesting facts about Queen Victoria that you probably didn't know.
+Here are several fun and interesting facts about Queen Victoria that you probably didn't know.

 1. Victoria Wasn't Her First Name

-Naming royalty is an art, as demonstrated perhaps no more vividly than in the song "The Prince Is Giving a Ball" from the Rodgers and Hammerstein television classic Cinderella, where a dutiful servant reads off a proclamation listing all the names of Their Royal Highnesses -- including Herman and Maisie -- much to the shock of the kingdom's subjects and the amusement of the audience.
+Naming royalty is an art, as this is demonstrated vividly in the song "The Prince Is Giving a Ball" from the Rodgers and Hammerstein television classic Cinderella, where a dutiful servant reads off a proclamation listing all the names of Their Royal Highnesses -- including Herman and Maisie -- much to the shock of the kingdom's subjects and the amusement of the audience.

 From the beginning, the name of the girl who grew up to be Queen Victoria, though not particularly shocking, was mired in controversy.
 Originally she was to be named Georgiana Charlotte Augusta Alexandrina Victoria.
 At the last minute, however, her uncle, the Prince Regent (the future King George IV) -- who hated her father -- nixed the first three names for political reasons, leaving her to be baptized as Alexandrina Victoria.
 Early on she was called Drina, but later the family settled on Victoria, although her German-born mother also called her Vickelchen.